stormpath/stormpath.github.io/source/python/product-guide/index.markdown

 **Note:** The Stormpath application cannot be disabled.

-To disable an application, you must set the 'DISABLED' status to the application instance and call the 'save' method on it:
+To disable an application, you must set the 'Disabled' status to the application instance and call the `save` method on it:

-    application.status = "DISABLED"
+    application.status = "Disabled"

     application.save()